 Table top autoclaves have been the main focus of Autoclave Reviews since I started it a couple of years ago.
 These types of sterilizers are used by millions every day.
-Whether you know it or not, you have been protected by a benchtop autoclave multiple times in your life.
+Whether you know it or not, you have been protected by a benchtop autoclave many times throughout your life.
 It could have been at the dentist, hospital, tattoo artist, or any number of offices that use them.

 Steam sterilizers are important!
 Contaminated items are a monumental hazard, especially in surgery I want to protect you, your co-workers, clients, and patients through education.
 So, who am I to talk about autoclaves?